paulb00th/galapagos/content/en/our-diving/our-diving.md

 3)  Peak Performance Buoyancy - our strongest recommendation.
 A course geared to improving your control over descents and ascents, your position in the water and your breathing.
 This activity will transform your diving experience for life!

-4)  Night adventure - without doubt another of our absolute favorites and a chance for us to show you the intriguing and wonderful creatures that come out of hiding after it’s dark.
+4)  Night adventure - without doubt another of our absolute favourites  and a chance for us to show you the intriguing and wonderful creatures that come out of hiding after it’s dark.

 5)  Multilevel adventure - the opportunity to learn more about dive planning and the use of dive computers.
 You might also like to ask us about our Naturalist, Fish ID, Drift Dive and other adventure specialties.